mihirverma7781/Ashiyana-Backend/README.md

 - `test`: Run tests using `ts-node-test`.
 - `build`: Build the project using TypeScript.

-To execute a script, use the following command: `npm run <script-name>`.
+To execute a script, use the following command: `pnpm run <script-name>`.

 ---